What to Photograph for a Silverplate or Sterling Appraisal: Marks, Wear, Monograms & Set Counts

 Show stainless-blade knives with their handles and their collars because the blade, handle, and collar may each carry different clues.

-Group obvious substitutions together so FAIR can tell whether the file is one complete silver service or a mixed-use household set with later replacements.
+Group obvious substitutions together so FAIR can see whether this is one service or a mixed household set.

 If some pieces are clearly plated and others may be sterling, keep them in separate rows in the group photo instead of blending them together.